What’s cholesterol have to do with digestion?

 It’s the liver that is making and using the cholesterol to produce the bile acids that are required for that process.

-- Most cholesterol is produced in the body by the liver (and does not come from the food you eat).
+Most cholesterol is produced in the body by the liver and contrary to dietary myths, does not come from the food you eat.

-- The LDL travels away from the liver and into the blood and has several functions.
-These include:
+The LDL travels away from the liver and into the blood and has several functions including:

-~ function as the back-bone for many of our sex and stress hormones (think: progesterone, testosterone, estrogen, cortisol)
+- serving as the backbone for many of our sex and stress hormones (think: progesterone, testosterone, estrogen, cortisol)

-~ and cholesterol produces the bile acids that allows for the vital digestion and absorption of the fats, oils and fat soluble vitamins (like your vitamin D!) from the foods you eat.
+- production of the bile acids that allows for the vital digestion and absorption of the fats, oils and fat soluble vitamins (like your vitamin D!) from the foods you eat

 Since cholesterol is mostly produced in the liver, the vitality of the liver is critical for maintaining healthy cholesterol levels.
 When your liver is in balance, it produces more HDL to help with the clean-up of the cholesterol circulating in the blood.
-This is why higher HDL is considered good.
+That’s why higher HDL is considered good.